 A twig is a 3D model that represents the latest flush of growth – a small branch with leaves.
-Twigs are distributed at branch ends to add incredible realism to your trees.
+Twigs are instanced at branch ends to add incredible realism to your trees.
 You can use any polygonal object as a twig, and this makes the twig system very flexible.
 The twig models sold on this site capture a lot of detail, but you can just as well use you own low polygon geometry or even single leaves.

 Pick a twig

 To add to twigs to your tree, simply pick one from the twigs menu in the Twig panel.
 You can use any 3D object from your scene, a collection of objects, or pick a twig from your library.
 The twigs menu lists all twigs it can find in your library folder.